-The goal of monitoring the condition of streams, wetlands, and their adjacent riparian management areas is to determine whether Forest and Range Practices Act (FRPA) standards and practices governed by regulation are achieving the desired result of protecting water quality, fish habitat, wildlife habitat and biodiversity associated with riparian areas.
-This can be determined by answering the following question:
+The goal of monitoring is to determine whether Forest and Range Practices Act (FRPA) standards and practices governed by regulation are achieving the desired result of protecting water quality, fish habitat, wildlife habitat and biodiversity associated with riparian areas.

-Management practices in some situations are prescribed under statue, while other situations utilize the experience of a licensed professional to determine the appropriate site-specific management practices.
-The areas without legally prescribed management are one of the priorities for the FREP monitoring and evaluation.
+Management practices in some situations are prescribed under statute, while in other situations the experience of a licensed professional is utilized to determine the appropriate site-specific prescriptions to meet government objectives.
+The areas without regulated practice requirements are one of the priorities for FREP monitoring and evaluation.